JAertgeerts/eslint/docs/developer-guide/nodejs-api.md

 * `parser` - Specify the parser to be used (default: `espree`).
 Corresponds to `--parser`.
 * `parserOptions` - An object containing parser options (default: empty object).
 Corresponds to `--parser-options`.
 * `plugins` - An array of plugins to load (default: empty array).
 Corresponds to `--plugin`.
+* `reportUnusedDisableDirectives` - When set to `true`, adds reported errors for unused `eslint-disable` directives when no problems would be reported in the disabled area anyway (default: false).
+Corresponds to `--report-unused-disable-directives`.
 * `rulePaths` - An array of directories to load custom rules from (default: empty array).
 Corresponds to `--rulesdir`.
 * `rules` - An object of rules to use (default: null).
 Corresponds to `--rule`.
 * `useEslintrc` - Set to false to disable use of `.eslintrc` files (default: true).
 Corresponds to `--no-eslintrc`.